How to Turn Skepticism Into Success: An Experiment

 2. Evaluate Objectively

-If you can’t enjoy it, at least try to see it with a neutral eye.
-Another thing to do is to start reading other people’s assessments of it.
-Blogs, news articles, interviews, opinion pieces – all of these can help cultivate a store of knowledge about the thing you’re studying.
+If you can’t enjoy it, at least try to view it neutrally.
+Another good approach is to read other people’s assessments.
+Blogs, news articles, interviews, opinion pieces â all of these can help you gather a wealth of knowledge about what you’re studying.

 3. Observe